LAUREL

 Vocal Artist/Voice educator

-As an avid voice educator and co-founder of the educational organization, VoiceScienceWorks and the N.E.O.
-Voice Festival, she gives voice workshops at conferences and collegiate settings across the United States and Europe including the Pan-American Vocology Association, American Choral Directors Association, Acoustical Society of America, Harvard University, York University, College of the Holy Cross, California Institute for the Arts, University of California Los Angeles, and Cornish College of the Arts.
+An avid voice educator, she currently serves as special Voice Arts faculty at California Institute of the Arts.
+As co-founder of the educational organizations, VoiceScienceWorks and the N.E.O.
+Voice Festival, she gives voice workshops at conferences and collegiate settings across the United States and Europe including the Pan-American Vocology Association, American Choral Directors Association, National Association of Teachers of Singing, Acoustical Society of America, Harvard University, York University, College of the Holy Cross, Southern Oregon University, University of California Los Angeles, and Cornish College of the Arts.

 Laurel is an alumna of performance programs at the USC Thornton School of Music, New Music on the Point, Cortona New Music Sessions, Oregon State University, California State University L.A., and the Summer Vocology Institute.